-As shingles is a viral infection, there are various ways it can cause a hearing problem.
+As shingles is a viral infection, there are various ways it may affect our hearing.

 The two most common are:

 2. Labyrinthitis - This term refers to infection and swelling in the inner ear structures that affect balance and hearing.
-Shingles can cause labyrinthitis either through direct viral infection or by subsequent bacterial infection that occurs as the blisters crust over and heal.
+Labyrinthitis is usually caused by viral infections like cold or flu, but could also be due to shingles.
+Shingles can cause labyrinthitis either through direct viral infection or by subsequent bacterial infection that occurs as the blisters crust over and heal (NHS Inform, 2021).

 Receiving prompt treatment can help prevent hearing problems.
-The best treatments include:
+The best treatments include (Patient UK, 2021):

 You’re more likely to recover from shingles if you begin receiving treatment within three days of your first symptoms.
-About 70% of those with shingles make a full recovery if they're treated early.
 If you delay getting to the doctor, your chances of complete recovery decrease.
-In some cases, hearing loss will be permanent due to damage to nerves or to the structures of the inner ear, so don’t wait to seek medical attention.
+In some cases, hearing loss will be permanent due to damage to nerves or to the structures of the inner ear, so don’t wait to seek medical attention (Patient UK, 2021).

 One of the most common complications of shingles is postherpetic neuralgia.
 This condition causes pain where you had the rash, even after it has healed.
 It can last weeks, months or in some cases years and may be treated using specific pain management.